Paying interest only is one of the best ways to manage your cash flow as an investor but is extending your interest only period possible?

 Often, you can simply call the bank and ask them to increase the size of the direct debits being made from your bank account.

 Technically, your mortgage is still interest only because the minimum payments are just the interest.
-However, in practise, you’re making repayments as if you were paying off a P&I loan.
+However, in practice, you’re making repayments as if you were paying off a P&I loan.
 Doing it this way helps you avoid bank fees for switching loan types.

 Are interest only repayments only for investment properties?